Articles

 New Article: Collision, Competition or Cooperation?
 China’s BRI and the EU’s Development Policies Towards Eastern Europe

 Does China’s growing role in Eastern Europe challenge the EU’s approach to promoting development in the region?
-Tanja Börzel, Julia Langbein, Lunting Wu & Valentin Krüsmann explore this question in their latest open-access article in the journal Global Policy.
-Abstract Against the backdrop of China’s growing engagement in Eastern Europe, the Belt and Road Initiative
+Tanja Börzel, Julia Langbein, Lunting Wu & Valentin Krüsmann explore this question in their open-access article.

 New Article: Land Reforms in Gilgit-Baltistan

-From Khalisa Sarkar Land to Land Reforms: Legal Liminality, State Control, and Resistance in Gilgit-Baltistan, Pakistan Nadia Ali’s latest article explores how infrastructural expansion under the China–Pakistan Economic Corridor (CPEC), alongside growing state and private interests in tourism and mineral extraction, has altered the region of Gilgit-Baltistan.
-Abstract This article examines the evolution of the
+Nadia Ali’s text explores how infrastructural expansion under the China–Pakistan Economic Corridor (CPEC), alongside growing state and private interests in tourism and mineral extraction, has altered the region of Gilgit-Baltistan.

 New Phase, New Connections: Our Journey along the BRI Continues